el3um4s/strani-anelli-blog/_posts/2021/2021-07-18-sveltekit-and-electron-english/2021-07-18-sveltekit-and-electron-english.md

 let main = new Main(windowSettings, developerOptions);
 ```

-By modifying the various options I can use the command to use the template in various scenarios
+By modifying the various options I can use the command

 ```bash
 nodemon